ShareSave and capital gains tax: three strategies

 This is true for shares you buy in a ShareSave scheme.

 The good news is there’s a capital gains tax allowance, which lets you make some gains each year without paying tax.
-Recently this allowance has been reduced, and will fall even further next year.
+However, it's been cut in recent times.

-Now it’s been cut to £6,000 for this tax year (2023/24), and it’ll fall further to just £3,000 for 2024/25.
-A tax year runs from 6 April one year to 5 April the next.
-This means more employees will need to pay the tax, which for basic rate taxpayers is 10% of any gains over the allowance, and 20% for higher rate taxpayers.
+This means more employees will need to pay the tax, which for basic rate taxpayers is 18% of any gains over the allowance, and 24% for higher rate taxpayers.

 It also means you might need to complete a tax return – which can be a daunting prospect if you’ve never done one before.